Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The other big one is hosting, which you’re on the hook for with WordPress.org.
 Fret not, though, because you can find a great deal on hosting that costs significantly less per month than any of WordPress.com’s paid plans.

-If you are just starting your blog, I’d recommend Hostinger’s WordPress Starter hosting plan.
-It starts at $3.99 per month.
-They give you a free domain name free for the first year, automatic WordPress installation and updates, and a fantastic site building wizard.
+If you are just starting your blog, I’d recommend Bluehost’s WordPress Basic hosting plan.
+It starts at $2.95 per month.
+They give you one website, 10GB of storage, and access to custom WP themes to get started.

 The whole process takes minutes instead of hours.
-It is affordable, easy to set up, and Hostinger takes over some of the maintenance.
-For all these reasons, I recommend Hostinger as the best way to start a WordPress blog.
+It is affordable, easy to set up, and Bluehost has 24/7 WordPress hosting support so you are only moments away from reaching the experts.
+For all these reasons, I recommend Bluehost as the best way to start a WordPress blog.

 #2 – Wix Review — The Best for Launching a Beautiful Blog Right Now